DemianFlury/IPT-3.0/README.md

 # IPT-3-0
-This is a collabortaive repository which is a project for our school.
+This is a finished collaborative repository which is a project for our school.
 My collaborator is DemianFlury